HIS4233 – Global Middle East: A Modern History of Connection and Circulation

 The course is taught in seminars, where the students will be active participants.
 Students are expected to prepare the seminar readings for discussion and to contribute orally to the course.

-To qualify for the exam, students are required to hand in three response papers during the semester.
-More information on the response papers will be given in the seminars and in Canvas.?
+To qualify for the exam, students are required to submit an annotated bibliography and a synopsis of the final paper, and to?participate in the peer-review session.
+Assignment details will be given in the seminars and on Canvas.

 Examination